Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Leland's algorithm with a modified volatility

-where the adjusted volatility $\wh{\sigma}$ defined by \eqref{eq:Intro.1}.
-This Leland's observation is important for practical purposes since it requires only a small change in parameter of the well-known Black-Scholes framework that is wildly used in practice.
+As seen above, the Leland method is important for practical purposes since it requires only a small change in parameter of the well-known Black-Scholes framework which is widely used in practice.
 However, when volatility is random, say $\sigma=\sigma(y_t)$ where $y_t$ is another random process, the strategy is no longer available from the Cauchy problem \eqref{eq:rev.2}.
-In fact, our model is now called stochastic volatility (SV) models.
-Pricing and hedging in such contexts are intrinsically different from the Leland model and even in the absence of trading costs, the option price strongly depends on volatility level and future information of the volatility process $y$.
+In fact, pricing and hedging in such stochastic volatility (SV) contexts are intrinsically different from the Leland model and even in the absence of trading costs, the option price strongly depends on volatility level and future information of the volatility process $y$.
 To see this issue, let us assume that $y$ is a Markov process.
-Then by iterated expectation the option price exclusive of trading costs is given by
+By the iterative property of expectation, the option price exclusive of trading costs is then given by